-- 14.1 OE3 will furnish and maintain bulletin boards at locations agreeable to the parties. - 14.2 Such bulletin boards shall be used only for the following subjects: - 14.2.1 Notice of membership and board meetings; - 14.2.2 Minutes of membership and board meetings: - 14.2.3 Notice of OE3 elections and election results; - 14.2.4 Roster of OE3 officers; - 14.2.5 Announcements of all social events and functions; - 14.2.6 The OE3 newsletters; - 14.2.7 Notice of appointments to committees; and - 14.2.8 Any other written material which has first been approved by the department head or designee. - 14.3 Materials not included in categories "14.2.1" through "14.2.8" above, which the UNION wishes to post, shall be submitted to the department head or designee for approval or rejection; the department head or designee shall have twenty-four (24) hours during the week or seventy-two (72) hours over a weekend to approve or reject the materials.
-If the department head or designee has not responded to the UNION approval or rejection within a twenty-four or seventy-two (72) hour period, the request for posting shall be deemed granted and the UNION may post the materials at that point.
-If rejection of the materials is made within the appropriate time limit, the UNION shall have the right to appeal the decision within two (2) working days to the Employee Relations Manager or designee, who shall have twenty-four (24) hours or (72 hours over the weekend) within which to accept or reject the appeal.

-14.4 In no event shall the bulletin board be used to post material which is libelous or defamatory; pornographic or obscene; offensive to ethnic or sexual groups; or totally unrelated to the normal business of OE3 or the Employer-Employee Relations process.
+- 14.2.2 Minutes of membership and board meetings; - 14.2.3 Notice of OE3 elections and election results; - 14.2.4 Roster of OE3 officers; - 14.2.5 Announcements of all social events and functions: - 14.2.6 The OE3 newsletters; - 14.2.7 Notice of appointments to committees; and - 14.2.8 Any other written material which has first been approved by the department head or designee. - 14.3 Materials not included in categories "14.2.1" through "14.2.8" above, which the UNION wishes to post, shall be submitted to the department head or designee for approval or rejection; the department head or designee shall have twenty-four (24) hours during the week or seventy-two (72) hours over a weekend to approve or reject the materials.
+If the department head or designee has not responded to the UNION approval or rejection within a twenty-four (24) or seventy-two (72) hour period, the request for posting shall be deemed granted and the UNION may post the materials at that point.
+If rejection of the materials is made within the appropriate time limit, the UNION shall have the right to appeal the decision within two (2) working days to the Employee Relations Manager or designee, who shall have twenty-four (24) hours or seventy-two (72) hours over the weekend within which to accept or reject the appeal. - 14.4 In no event shall the bulletin board be used to post material which is libelous or defamatory; pornographic or obscene; offensive to ethnic or sexual groups; or totally unrelated to the normal business of OE3 or the Employer-Employee Relations process.